-When you neglect to clean your gutters, this causes a build up of debris that results in a blockage.
+When you neglect cleaning your gutters, this causes a build up of debris that results in a blockage.

-Generally, the main culprit of blocked gutters are leaves, twigs and other falling debris.
+Generally, the main culprit of blocked gutters is leaves, twigs and other falling debris.

 When your gutters become blocked, this causes the water to overflow and spill onto your roof.